desyncr/zshrc/README.md

     $ ./install.sh
     $ sudo fc-cache -fsv ~/.fonts

-Remember to configure your terminal to set the defuault font to some powerline variant.
+Remember to configure your terminal to set the default font to some powerline variant.
 Also remember to set the monospace font configured to powerline system-wide.
 On Gnome this can be done going to Tweak Tool -> Fonts.

 More info [here](https://powerline.readthedocs.org/en/latest/installation/linux.html#fonts-installation).